Cry to Me: Personnel

 The personnel on the Solomon Burke recording included Leon Cohen on alto sax, Jesse Powell on tenor sax, Hank Jones on piano, Robert Mosely on organ, Phil Kraus on vibes, Don Arnone, Al Caiola, Bucky Pizzarelli, and Everett Barksdale on guitars; Art Davis on bass, and Gary Chester on drums.

 Chart release

 Released in 1962, "Cry to Me", backed with "I Almost Lost My Mind" (Atlantic 2131), became Burke's second entry in the US charts, peaking at number five on the R&B charts, and number 44 on the Hot 100.

 Impact

 After "Cry to Me", Burke became one of the first performers to be called a soul artist.
 In "Cry to Me", and in his "most popular recordings from 1962 onward, elements of the African-American folk-preaching style", which incorporated "the fusion of speech and song", "the use of repetition or elongation for emphasis", and the improvisation of "hollers and vocal melismas", the "flowers and curlicues of gospel singing", are salient.
 Burke always had his pulpit in the recording studio.

+Burke's recording featured in the soundtrack to the 1987 movie Dirty Dancing and the 2015 movie The Man from U.N.C.L.E.